Attorney on call · 24/7 · Risk-free consultation

 Every bit of your background matters-prior convictions, personal history, mental health, ties to the community.
 Judges see all of this, and we use it to make a compelling case for leniency or alternative sentencing.
 Sometimes that means negotiating a plea that spares you from the worst penalties, or even having charges reduced to manslaughter in the second degree.
 Other times, the best strategy is to fight in court.
 We figure out which approach is best for you.

-Why Spodek Law Group?
+Why Spodek Law Group P.C.?

 We’re not a run-of-the-mill “mill” law firm.
 We don’t play a numbers game where we take on every single client who comes our way.
 We’re selective because we believe in giving you the highest level of attention and service.
 Our managing partner, Todd Spodek, is a second-generation attorney who has handled hundreds of challenging criminal cases.
 Our team of attorneys has over 50 years of combined experience, and we’ve appeared on major media outlets like Fox, Newsweek, Business Insider, NY Post, and more.